4dn-dcic/fish_omics_format/docs/source/mapping.rst

 identified as part of this experiment, and it is required in case Cell and other ROI segmentation data were collected as part of this experiment.

-This table is mandatory in case a Sub_Cell_ROI _Data, Cell_Data, and/or Extra_Cell_ROI_Data tables are deposited with this submission.
+This table is mandatory in case a :ref:`subcell`, :ref:`cell`, and/or :ref:`extracell` tables are deposited with this submission.

 The table is organized on a Cell/ROI basis via a Cell/ROI ID and provides the Cell/ROI boundaries in global coordinates as specified by